-\ Please see your advisor for the course numbers and topics that are acceptable.
+Please see your advisor for the course numbers and topics that are acceptable.

 First Year

 Fall Credits Spring Credits

 IHS 500S 1.0 IHS 501S 1.0

 IHS 510S 3.0 MSPP 525S 2.0

-IHS 513S 2.0 IHS 507S 2.0
+IHS 513S 2.0 IHS 5075 2.0

+Minimum of 6.0 additional credits selected from list of electives in conjunction with program director 6.0 Minimum of 6.0 additional credits selected from list of electives in conjunction with program director 6.0

 12 11

-director

-with program

-conjunction

-electives in

-from list of

-selected

-credits

-electives in conjunction with program director 6.0 additional

-Minimum of 6.0 additional credits selected from list of 6.0 Minimum of 6.0

 Second Year

 Fall Credits Spring Credits

 IHS 508S 1.5 IHS 509S 1.5

-Additional credits selected from list of electives in conjunction with program director, with at least 5.0 credits coming from concentration track 10.0 Additional credits selected from list of electives in conjunction with program director, with at least 5.0 credits coming from concentration track 12.0
+Additional credits selected from list of electives in conjunction with program director, with at least 5.0 credits coming from concentration track † 10.0 Additional credits selected from list of electives in conjunction with program director, with at least 5.0 credits coming from concentration track [†] 12.0

 11.5 13.5

-- Students taking the Medical Sciences track are also required to take all IMS fall courses except for IMSP 544S, IMSP 545S, IMSP 552S. - \\ Please see your advisor for acceptable course numbers. - \\\ Students may also take this course in the Fall of Year two with approval of the Program Director. - † Number of credits is only a suggestion and may be split differently between Semesters.
+Students taking the Medical Sciences track are also required to take all IMS fall courses except for IMSP 544S, IMSP 545S, IMSP 552S.

+- Please see your advisor for acceptable course numbers. - Students may also take this course in the Fall of Year two with approval of the Program Director. - [†] Number of credits is only a suggestion and may be split differently between Semesters.